 Common seafood choices include:

-- Crab: Lump crab meat adds a rich sweetness and luxurious touch.
+- Crab: Lump crab meat gives you sweet, rich bites.

-- White Fish: Cod, haddock, or tilapia provide a flaky texture and serve as excellent bases.
+- White Fish: Cod, haddock, or tilapia give you that flaky texture to balance the shellfish.

 Casserole Base